Heimdrix/debian-automated-iso-builder/README.md

 It uses Jinja templating and a modular architecture to dynamically build installation media with reproducible and secure configurations.

-The primary use case is automated deployment (PXE-ready), but ISO-based workflows are fully supported.
+The primary use case is ISO-based automated deployment.
+PXE workflows are supported but require manual kernel/initrd extraction.

 ---